Table of Contents

 Here’s how this is going to work.
 We’re going to list all the Ryzen 3000 CPUs in terms of value starting from the best and going towards the worst.

-While we are at it, we’re also going to explain why a CPU got its ranking and the kind of user that can best utilize it, like gamers, professionals, streamers, etc. That being said, here are the Ryzen 3000 CPUs that offer the best value:
+While we are at it, we’re also going to explain why a CPU got its ranking and the kind of user that can best utilize it, like gamers, professionals, streamers, etc. That being said, here are the Ryzen 3000 CPUs that offer great value:

 Ryzen processor: AMD Ryzen 5 3600

 This CPU offers 6 cores and 12 threads with a base clock of 3.6 GHz and a boost clock of 4.2!
 Which is more than enough for gaming, home users, office work, content creation such as video editing, streaming, and much more!